PaddlePaddle/Paddle/doc/tutorials/rec/ml_regression_en.rst

 It just start a paddle training process, write the log to `log.txt`, then print it on screen.

-Each command line argument in :code:`run.sh`, please refer to the :ref:`cmd_line_index` page.
+Each command line argument in :code:`run.sh`, please refer to the :ref:`cmd_line_index_en` page.
 The short description of these arguments is shown as follow.

 *  config\: Tell paddle which file is neural network configuration.
 *  save_dir\: Tell paddle save model into './output'